Chapter 4: Telling My Story

 The key is, however, to complete each question before sending your email it to the office.

-Remember, there is nothing you will say that this author has not heard many times.
+Remember, there is nothing you will say to our office that has not been heard many times.
 I promise not to judge you and will always protect your privacy.